SalesLoft/SupportEngineer-offline-exercise/README.md

 * Frontend frameworks.
 By any chance do you know any of the 19287468342 frameworks out there?
 * Development principles.
 There are different ways to write code, the important thing is doing it deliberately

-Take all the time you need, usually we are not in a rush but if so we'll let you know.
+Remember, what you learned during those exercises are more important than what you knew before starting!

-Remember, what you learned during those exercises are more important than what you knew before starting.
+If you have any question write us at engineeringjobs@salesloft.com

 Good Luck